 Busy working professionals might find they need a more flexible format.
 In this case, there are options for distance-learning.
 A hybrid program combines on campus and online coursework, or you might look into pursuing an online master’s in history degree.

 Use the tools on GradSchools.com to help you navigate through the selection process.
 Search for History masters programs by location; use the city, state or country tabs to determine where you might want to study.
 Or search by program format.
-Some of the listings might include: Master of Arts in History, Master of Arts in Holocaust and Genocide Studies, Master of Historic Preservation or Master of Arts in Military History.
+Some of the listings might include: Master of Arts in History, Master of Arts in Holocaust and Genocide Studies, Master of Historic Preservation or Master of Arts in Military History near Mississippi .

 You might also need to assess your career aspirations and whether the degree matches them.
 For instance, a career in academia may require a PhD.
 Certainly, request information from each school to do a comparison of their faculty, tuition, prerequisites, admission requirements and other pertinent factors.

 Graduates holding a master’s degree in history might pursue potential career opportunities in a wide variety of fields.
 Some common careers for historians include:

 FUN FACT: Historians conduct research and analysis for governments, businesses, nonprofits, historical associations, and other organizations.
 Historians who work for business might help examine historical evidence for legal cases or regulatory cases.

-According to the U.S. Bureau of Labor Statistics in 2016 historians earned a median annual salary of $ $55,110ii,archivists, curators, and museum workers earned a median salary of $47,230ii, secondary school teachers earned a median salary of $58,030iv and postsecondary teachers earned a median salary of $75,430.v
+According to the U.S. Bureau of Labor Statistics in 2020 historians earned a median annual salary of $ $63,100 (Source: BLS.gov).
+Archivists, curators, and museum workers earned a median salary of $52,140 as per the BLS 2020 data (Source: BLS.gov).
+Also, states that secondary school teachers earned a median salary of $62,870 (Source: BLS.gov) and postsecondary teachers earned a median salary of $80,560.
+(Source: BLS.gov)

 Individuals interested in pursuing potential career opportunities in fields that would utilize their historical expertise may want to earn a graduate degree as some occupations in this field may require job applicants to be able to demonstrate advanced educational credentials.